🔄

 A common myth is that adding glass to your entryway automatically compromises security.
 The good news is that modern doors are built to be tough, and knowing that front doors with sidelights can be just as secure as solid doors should give you peace of mind.
 Look for models with reinforced frames, like the ones found on high-quality steel doors, which offer superior strength and resistance to forced entry.
 Also, check for features like impact-resistant glass and multi-point locking systems that secure the door at several points along the frame.
 These advanced security measures ensure your beautiful new entryway is a formidable barrier against intruders.

-Energy Efficiency Ratings and Weatherproofing
+Understanding Energy Ratings and Weatherproofing

 Your front door is a major barrier between you and the elements, so its energy efficiency is crucial.
 A poorly insulated door can lead to drafts and higher energy bills.
 Thankfully, today’s designs often include secure, double- or even triple-pane glass with low-emissivity (Low-E) coatings that reflect heat and keep your home comfortable.
 A quality door with operable sidelights will also feature robust weatherstripping and enhanced locking mechanisms to create a tight seal when closed.
 When shopping, look for the ENERGY STAR label to find products that meet strict energy performance standards set by the EPA.

-Sizing and Customization Options
+Getting the Right Fit: Sizing and Customization

 Getting the right fit is essential for both aesthetics and function.
 Sidelights should complement your front door, not compete with it; a good rule of thumb is that they are often half the width of the door itself, or even less.
 While standard sizes are available, many homes have unique entryways that require a custom solution.
 Don’t be afraid to explore custom sizing to get the perfect proportions for your home’s facade.
 Many suppliers offer a wide range of custom steel doors and windows to match your exact specifications, ensuring a flawless fit and a polished, intentional look for your home’s entrance.